 The Consolation of Autumn

 Autumn brings a chance to purge the garden of debris before the animals start to think about hibernating and we had three vast pyres to the Beast from the East and hedge reshaping ready to burn.
 With the bonfire a chance to reflect of a summer well spent and an autumn enjoyed as the garden and countryside settles to rest and the sea starts to enliven our days with racing waves and the beautiful salty scent drifts towards of the timeless season

 Walks beside the sea

 The coastal footpath leads ever onward now, still warmer near the water with the rich foliage of mellowing in the autumn to frame aqua seas.
-St Michael’s Mount looks beautiful in every season in Mounts Bay and now the bustle of summer has settled to the slower pace of autumn there does seem so much more time to enjoy its magical presence in our lives.
+St Michael’s Mount looks beautiful in every season in Mounts Bay.
+Yet now the bustle of summer has settled to the slower pace of autumn, there does seem so much more time to enjoy its magical presence in our lives.

 Autumn sorrows and anticipation

 Autumn always brings a season lingering between somnolence and drama, a season of enduring summer and approaching winter in a crescendo of competing moods – there’s a sadness for the summer gone by but the joy of the autumn season is never dull as it slowly reveals itself to be saavoired before the sparse beauty of winter and dare I mention … Christmas!